shreyakat0ch/histone-mark-predictor/README.md

 - **Enformer**: Avsec, Ž., et al. (2021).
 "Effective gene expression prediction from sequence by integrating long-range interactions." *Methods in Molecular Biology*.
 - **DeepSEA**: Zhou, J., & Troyanskaya, O. G. (2015).
 "Predicting effects of noncoding variants with deep learning-based sequence model." *Nature Methods*.
 - **FiLM**: Perez, E., et al. (2018).
 "FiLM: Visual Reasoning with a General Conditioning Layer." *AAAI*.

-## License

-Copyright (c) 2026 shreya katoch.
-All rights reserved.

-This source code is provided solely for portfolio review by recruiters and hiring managers.
-No permission is granted for redistribution or use pending academic publication.
-See `LICENSE` for full details.